openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 # Preferences

-Preferences provide capabilities for processing data in the form of key-value (KV) pairs and supports lightweight data persistence, modification, and query.
+Preferences provide capabilities for processing data in the form of key-value (KV) pairs and support lightweight data persistence, modification, and query.
 In KV pairs, keys are of the string type, and values can be of the number, string, or Boolean type.

 > **NOTE**<br/>